Platform-OS/platformos-check/CONTRIBUTING.md

 #### Flamegraph

-With the `--profile` flag, you can run platformos-check on a theme and the `ruby-prof-flamegraph` printer will output profiling information in a format [Flamegraph](/brendangregg/FlameGraph) understands.
+With the `--profile` flag, you can run platformos-check on your platformOS application and the `ruby-prof-flamegraph` printer will output profiling information in a format [Flamegraph](/brendangregg/FlameGraph) understands.

 **Setup:**